 - Stock Overlap: Owning a bunch of mutual funds does not mean that you are diversified.
 In some cases each of your mutual funds could own the exact same stocks.
 This is known as stock overlap.
 A financial planning professional can help you to determine if your portfolio has stock overlap.
 The portfolios at our firm have virtually no stock overlap.
 Each investment owns distinctly different stocks or bonds.

 - Style Drift: Many mutual funds often times stray away from their intended objective.
 For example, you may purchase a mutual fund with the objective of owning U.S. stocks; however, you may be surprised to learn that the mutual fund manager purchased some International Stocks.
 This is known as style drift.
 This is generally not a good thing to have happen if you want to make sure you have your money invested in different categories.
 Essentially your risk could be increasing without you even knowing it.
 A financial planning professional can provide a second opinion on your portfolio to determine if you have style drift.
-The portfolios at our firm have no style drift.
+The portfolios at our firm have virtually no style drift.

 - Financial Advice: Probably the greatest advantage of a financial planning professional is their ability to give advice.
 I’m not just talking about investment advice.
 Investments are just one component of a person’s overall financial plan.
 There are other components to consider such as minimizing taxes, protecting your assets, planning for children’s college, building a retirement plan, preserving wealth, charitable planning, determining whether to have a Will or a Trust, etc… And it’s only in the context of comprehensive planning that effective recommendations can be made regarding these components.
 A financial planning professional can guide you through this process.

 As mentioned earlier, if you have the time, desire, and knowledge to handle your own financial planning matters then hiring a financial advisor may not be right for you.
-If any of those components is missing, then now may be the time to start a relationship.
+If any of those components is missing, then now may be the time to start a dialog.

 The majority of our practice is centered around providing financial planning advice to our clients.
 In addition, I am a CERTIFIED FINANCIAL PLANNER™ and would be happy to answer any questions you may have or provide you with a second opinion regarding your current strategy.
 You can locate our contact info here.
 Here’s to making you a more “informed investor”.